QuynhDV/quote-privacy-policy/README.md

 Last updated: 14.3.2025

 ## Introduction
-Remember is a quotes and memory journaling app that respects your privacy.
+QUOTES Keeper is a quotes and memory journaling app that respects your privacy.
 This policy explains how we handle your information.

 ## Information We Collect
 - We do not collect any personal information